BasharIrani23/reading-notes/week8/Redux-tools.md

 ### 3-How would we build a reactive user interface?
 Building a reactive user interface with MobX generally involves the following steps:

-- Define Observable State: Use MobX’s observable to create reactive state variables.
+-Define Observable State: Use MobX’s observable to create reactive state variables.
 These variables will automatically notify any derivations (like computed values or reactions) when they change.

 class TodoStore {